The main indicators used to analyze posts of earned media in your Radarly projects are:

 website : 0.05

-* median nb of followers on Twitter = 301, median nb of followers on Sina Weibo = 152
+* the median number of followers on Twitter = 301, the median number of followers on Sina Weibo = 152

-Note : median number of followers & the platform reach ratio will be reviewed frequently (without retroactivity).
+Note: the median number of followers and the coefficients to calculate the estimated reach will be reviewed frequently (without retroactivity).

 Impressions & Estimated Reach: where to find them?